Neurotoxic shellfish poisoning: Management and treatment

 Treatment for NSP is mostly supportive with monitoring and symptom management.
 Intravenous fluids and observation of respiratory function are the mainstay of treatment along with pain control.
 Activated charcoal can be given if the patient presents within four hours of consumption to decontaminate the gastrointestinal tract.
 Currently, there is no specific antidote for brevetoxins, however there may be a role for mannitol (the primary treatment for ciguatoxin, a dinoflagellate-produced toxin found in some species of fish) or brevatal, a natural antagonist of brevetoxin produced by K. brevis.
 Though public health policy differs by state, measures are taken to prevent shellfish poisoning outbreaks.
 The Florida Department of Health has added NSP to their list of reportable diseases.
-Additionally, since the mid-1970's the Florida Department of Environmental Protection has conducted monitoring of dinoflagellate levels and restricted the harvest of shellfish from nearby shellfish beds when levels are dangerously elevated.
+Additionally, since the mid-1970s the Florida Department of Environmental Protection has conducted monitoring of dinoflagellate levels and restricted the harvest of shellfish from nearby shellfish beds when levels are dangerously elevated.
 Shellfish beds are subsequently opened after two weeks with confirmation of safety by mouse bioassay testing (mouse bioassay testing involves the injection of mice with shellfish extract with subsequent observation for mouse death).